lyons89/awesome-proteomics/README.md

 ## 5. Raw Data Analysis

 R is a great language to learn for proteomics data analysis.
 I highly recommend leanring R or Python.
-From what I've read R is more popular in Academia, while Python is more popular in Industry.
+From what I've heard R is more popular in Academia, while Python is more popular in Industry.
 Probably because python is great for making piplines and can do more than just statistcal analysis.
-While R has so many more novel packages for data analysis, that's probably not used a lot in Industry.
+While R has many more cutting edge packages for data analysis.

-I don't recommend it for large raw files but it's possible to read raw MS files into R and analyze the PSMs.
-Can be helpful if you want to plot or quantify specific PTMs or peptides for say a PRM experiment.

 2022 - [RforMassSpectrometry](https://www.rformassspectrometry.org/) - R - a massive project that contains multiple helpful packages including RforMassSpectrometry, MsExperiment, Spectra, QFeatures, PSMatch, Chromatograms, MsCoreUtils, and MetaboCoreUtils.